pub struct TokenOutputStream { /* private fields */ }Expand description

 pub fn into_inner(self) -> Tokenizer

-This method is used when the TokenOutputStream
+This method is used when the TokenOutputStream is no longer needed,

-and you want to access the underlying Tokenizer
+and you want to access the underlying Tokenizer.

 §Returns